hoodunit/purescript-payload/README.md

     _ -> pure (Left (Resp.Forward "Not an admin"))
 ```

-and guards are passed in to the server as a record when starting the server with `startGuarded`:
+To use guards, the server must be started with [startGuarded](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Server#v:startGuarded) and given the guard functions as a record:

 ```purescript
 main = do